Madeleine Riffaud: Resistance fighter

 Although, the Allies, after successful landings, were approaching Paris both from the north and from the south of France, in summer of 1944 the Resistance in the capital were demoralised by the recent execution of twenty three members of one particularly audacious group, the Manouchians, and by the persistent Pétainiste propaganda denouncing the armed resisters as foreigners, Jews and criminals.
 In June, the Waffen-SS massacred 642 civilians in a village from Riffaud's childhood, Oradour-sur-Glane, prompting the FTP Resistance to direct its members to each kill a German.
 Riffaud recalled:I have no hate.
 It was a mission.
 We had to do it in daylight, to encourage the population.
 To show them there was an opposition to the German occupation and it was French.
 I wanted to do more than simply harangue people in queues, telling them the truth of what was happening and I was cross at being told always to carry weapons across town for the men to use, so I asked for permission to use a gun myself.
 On 23 July 1944, in broad daylight on a bridge overlooking the river Seine, she approached a lone German NCO and when he turned to face her ("it was important to me not to shoot him in the back”) she shot him twice in the temple.
 She later reflected: “Can one be mean, when one looks at the Seine?
 He was perhaps a good guy… but well, that’s war”.
 As she fled the scene on her bicycle she was knocked over by a car driven by French collaborator, a Milicien, who, before she could turn her gun on herself, had her handcuffed.

 After two weeks of being whipped, electrocuted and half-drowned in Gestapo headquarters, she was incarcerated in Fresnes Prison.
 She had not named names, maintaining that she had acted alone to avenge the execution of a boyfriend.
 Minutes before she was scheduled for execution she was reprieved, only to be tortured for another ten days for her contacts.
 On 15 August she jumped from a train taking her to Ravensbrück concentration camp, but was recaptured.

 Four days later she was freed in a prisoner exchange negotiated by the Swedish consul Raoul Nordling with Wehrmacht's last Paris commander, Dietrich von Choltitz.
 She immediately returned to the Resistance.
 On 23 August, in command of four men, and with the support of railway workers she trapped a train carrying loot and munitions in the Buttes-Chaumont tunnel and secured the surrender of the 80 German soldiers aboard.
-On the 25th she took part in an attack on the barracks on Place de la République, whose garrison who refused to accept von Choltitz's order to surrender.
+On the 25th she took part in an attack on the barracks on Place de la République, whose garrison had refused to accept von Choltitz's order to surrender.